|

 Although a read or write lock on the file is required for the execution

-thread opening the RandomAccess
+thread opening the RandomAccess, the RandomAccess object

 itself is not protected from access by other threads.
 It can be protected